-Most impressively, CIT Bank’s high yield savings account currently boasts an interest rate of 1.55% APY on all balances (even balances over $250,000).
+Most impressively, CIT Bank’s high yield savings account currently boasts an interest rate of 1.55% APY on all balances.
 That’s over 25x the national average and a whopping 135x better than many of the largest national chains they compete with!

-Editor’s Note: This review has been updated as of January 5th, 2018 to reflect the most current information available from CIT Bank.
-All rates, terms, and condition are subject to change without notice.
+Editor’s Note: This review has been updated as of May 24th, 2018 to reflect the most current information available from CIT Bank.
+All rates, terms, and conditions are subject to change without notice.
 All items should be verified with CIT Bank prior to taking any action and is the sole responsibility of the reader.
-Please note, should you open an account after clicking through one of our affiliate links, we do receive a small referral fee.
-Thank you in advance.

 CIT Bank at a Glance

 - Traded on the New York Stock Exchange (NYSE: CIT)

 - More than $30 billion on deposit (September 30, 2017)

 - More than $40 Billion in assets (September 30, 2017)

 - Internet banking available throughout U.S.

 - Branches located throughout Southern California (operating as OneWest Bank)

 - Premier High Yield Savings Account – Up to 1.55% APY*